taskcluster/pulse-publisher/README.md

 ```

 ## Testing
-You'll need to fill a file called `taskcluster-base-test.conf.json` with valid keys.
-There is a `taskcluster-base-test-example.conf.json` you can copy over to see which keys are needed.
-Then it is just a matter of `npm install` and `npm test`.
+You'll need to fill a file called `user-config.yml` with valid keys.
+There is a `user-config-exaemple.yml` you can copy over to see which keys are needed.
+Then it is just a matter of `yarn install` and `yarn test`.

 ## License
 [Mozilla Public License Version 2.0](https://github.com/taskcluster/pulse-publisher/blob/master/LICENSE)